Bayesian Modeling with Gaussian Processes using the GPstuff Toolbox: Model assessment and comparison

-are obtained using the analytic solution, or the Laplace or EP approximation as mentioned above.
+are obtained using the analytic solution, or the Laplace or EP approximation as mentioned above \citep[see also][]{Held+Schrodle+Rue:2010}.
 Thus the importance weighting is made only for the hyperparameters.
 This reduces the variance of importance sampling estimate significantly making it useful in practice.
 With these approximations LOO-CV is very fast to compute in GPstuff.
+We also use Pareto smoothed importance sampling \citep{Vehtari+Gelman:2015,Vehtari+Gelman+Gabry:2015b} to further reduce the variance of the estimate.

 LOO-CV in GPstuff does not currently work for some multilatent models.
 In such case or if there is reason to doubt the reliability of the leave-one-out approximations, it is best to compute the non-approximated cross-validation predictive densities.
 To reduce computation time, in $k$-fold-CV, $1/k$ part of the training data is left out, and then the predictive distribution is computed with a model that is fitted to all of the observations except that part.
 Since the $k$-fold-CV predictive densities are based on smaller training data sets than the full data set, the estimate is slightly biased.
 In \pkg{GPstuff} first order bias correction proposed by \citet{Burman:1989} is used. \pkg{GPstuff} provides \code{gp\_kfcv}, which computes $k$-fold-CV and bias-corrected $k$-fold-CV with log-score and root mean squared error (RMSE).
 The function \code{gp\_kfcv} provides also basic variance estimates for the predictive performance estimates.
 The variance is computed from the estimates for each fold ~\citep[see, e.g.,][]{Dietterich:1998}.
 See \citet{Vehtari+Lampinen:2002,Vehtari+Ojanen:2012} for more details on estimating the uncertainty in performance estimates.